-It’s easy to take amazing fireworks pictures with the iPhone 8 and iPhone X if you know what settings to use and have access to an essential iPhone accessory that will supercharge your photos.
+It’s easy to take amazing fireworks pictures with the iPhone XR and iPhone XS if you know what settings to use and have access to an essential iPhone accessory that will supercharge your photos.

 Even if you don’t have time to get an iPhone tripod to steady your shots you can use these tips and tricks to take incredible fireworks photos with your iPhone

 If you own a DSLR or high-end point and shoot you’ll probably have better luck with that camera than the one in your iPhone, but you can still get many amazing fireworks pictures with your iPhone if you don’t have another option.

 You can use these fireworks pictures tips on the iPhone, to take better-looking photos in the dark.
 If you have a chance, test these iPhone firework picture tips before you are standing or sitting in a crowd trying to take photos of Fireworks.